sindresorhus/got/documentation/2-options.md

 **Type: `boolean`**\
 **Default: `false`**

-By default, requests will not use [method rewriting](https://datatracker.ietf.org/doc/html/rfc7231#section-6.4).

-For example, when sending a `POST` request and receiving a `302`, it will resend the body to the new location using the same HTTP method (`POST` in this case).
-To rewrite the request as `GET`, set this option to `true`.
+Specifies if the HTTP request method should be [rewritten as `GET`](https://tools.ietf.org/html/rfc7231#section-6.4) on redirects.

+As the [specification](https://tools.ietf.org/html/rfc7231#section-6.4) prefers to rewrite the HTTP method only on `303` responses, this is Got's default behavior.
+Setting `methodRewriting` to `true` will also rewrite `301` and `302` responses, as allowed by the spec.
+This is the behavior followed by `curl` and browsers.

+**Note:**
+> - Got never performs method rewriting on `307` and `308` responses, as this is [explicitly prohibited by the specification](https://www.rfc-editor.org/rfc/rfc7231#section-6.4.7).

 ### `enableUnixSockets`